Lawrence Kazak, Ph.D. (University of Cambridge) – Assistant Professor (2018-present)

 Faiz Hussain, B.Sc.
 (McGill University) – M.Sc. candidate (2018-present)

 Faiz is a born and raised Montrealer.
 He completed his B.Sc. at McGill University.
 During his undergrad, his honours research projects included work on development of improved gene editing techniques through novel CRISPR variants and elucidating breast cancer metabolic mechanisms.
 In the Kazak lab, Faiz is exploring how protein-protein interactions regulate creatine-dependent thermogenesis.

 Natalie Constantin, BSc candidate 4th year (McGill University) – Biochemistry honors student (2018-present)

 Natalie is entering her fourth year of Honours in Biochemistry at McGill.
 She spent last summer in the Kazak lab with a SURA (Faculty of Science Undergraduate Research Award).
-In the Kazak lab, Natalie will begin her independent research on exploring the mechanism controlling sub-cellular trafficking of Creatine Kinase.
+In the Kazak lab, Natalie will begin her independent research the role of obesity in cancer.